 What many girls don’t understand is that your body needs calories and nutrients to function.
-When you eat far less than what is required (i.e. undereating), it can make increase stress in your body, which can make it very difficult for your body to lose weight or fat.
-So essentially, you may begin to feel exhausted because you are not fueling your body, and then become frustrated because you are training hard at the gym while seeing zero progress.
+When you eat far less than what is required (i.e. undereating), it can increase stress in your body, which can make it very difficult for your body to lose weight or fat.
+So essentially, you may begin to feel exhausted because you are not fuelling your body, and then become frustrated because you are training hard at the gym while seeing zero progress.
 The trick is to find a way of eating that is sustainable, provides your body with the energy (calories) and nutrients it needs.
-This way you can reduce the amounts stress on your body and increase fat burning potential.
+This way you can reduce the amount of stress on your body and increase fat-burning potential.

 3. You Don’t Stop Working Out